Straighten Up! Welcome to Shika High's Competitive Dance Club

 Straighten Up!
 Welcome to Shika High's Competitive Dance Club (背すじをピン！と～鹿高競技ダンス部へようこそ～, Sesuji o Pin! to: Shikakō Kyōgi Dance-bu e Yōkoso) is a Japanese manga series written and illustrated by Takuma Yokota.
 It was serialized in Shueisha's Weekly Shōnen Jump from May 2015 to February 2017 and published in ten volumes.

+Plot

+In the Spring, Shika High School welcomes new students, leading to clubs scrambling to recruit them.
+The competitive dance club does a performance that garners a lot of attention.
+Masaharu Tsuchiya, a new freshman, is convinced by his friend to go check out the club for the opportunity to have a perverted encounter with a girl; many other students show up for the same reason.
+However, when the club's president, Masumi Doigaki, appears, they all flee, leaving just Masaharu and Eri Watari, the only female freshman who showed up.
+They are welcomed into the club and enter the world of competitive dance.

 Publication

 Written and illustrated by Takuma Yokota, Straighten Up!
 Welcome to Shika High's Competitive Dance Club ran in Shueisha's Weekly Shōnen Jump from May 11, 2015, to February 13, 2017.
 The series' individual chapters were collected into ten tankōbon volumes.
 A spin-off chapter was released in Weekly Shōnen Jump on April 11, 2016.

 Viz Media published the series in English in their digital magazine Weekly Shonen Jump as part of their Jump Start initiative.